djaity/juniper-config-parser/README.md

 - dig recursively into address-set
 - list SNAT & DNAT and export it into an Excel CSV format
 - list Application (port) to check doublon for example
+- historize configuration file (this will be done automatically through an option in command line, if resquested by users)

 ## Code Example

-./srx.py -lzone
+* list SRX's Zones, Address-Set, Address-Set of a specific Zone ./srx.py -lzone
 ./srx.py -laddrset
 ./srx.py -zoneaddrset Interne (this dig recursively into the address-set "Interne")